RouninMedia/DaNIS3H-Declarative-Events/README.md

 # Declarative Events in Da3SH Markup Components

-**Da3SH Declarative Events** enable javascript event listeners to be attached to DOM Elements while maintaining a _Separation of Concerns_.
+**Da3SH Declarative Events** enable multiple javascript event listeners (including multiple javascript event listeners of the same type) to be attached to DOM Elements while maintaining a _Separation of Concerns_.

 Traditionally in javascript, we might implement the following inline click-handler: